wdporter/acim/src/workbook/introduction/index.md

 Remember only this: you need not believe the ideas, you need not accept the ideas, and you need not even welcome the ideas.
 Some of the ideas you may actively resist.
 Neither believing, accepting nor welcoming will matter, or decrease the ideas’ efficacy.
-But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reäctions to the ideas may be, use the ideas.
+But do not allow yourself to make exceptions in applying the ideas the workbook contains, and whatever your reactions to the ideas may be, use the ideas.
 Nothing more than using the ideas is required.

 :::